As Demand For Oil Dries Up, OPEC And Allies Agree To Historic Cuts In Output

 But while all eyes were on Russia and Saudi Arabia heading into the discussion, Mexico played an unexpectedly central role in the talks.
 Mexico balked at the size of its expected contribution, delaying the deal by several days.

 The new cuts, despite their historic size, may not do much to shore up oil prices, which fell some 5% as the OPEC+ cuts were initially being hashed out on Thursday.
-(Markets were closed for the holiday weekend at the time the deal was finalized.)
+(Markets were closed for the holiday weekend as the deal was finalized.)

 Brent crude, a closely watched global benchmark, is currently around $32 a barrel — less than half its price at the start of the year.
 Those low crude prices have driven the national average for U.S gasoline well under $2.